Smoking kills around 2 out of every 3 people who smoke. In this article, we'll look at how smoking affects your health.

 Smoking ages you

 Smoking effects the appearance of your face.
-Smokers are more likely to show signs of premature ageing: wrinkles and loss of skin elasticity.
+People who smoke are more likely to show signs of premature ageing: wrinkles and loss of skin elasticity.

-A recent study found that smokers appear up to nearly 5 years older than non-smokers.
-Even smokers in their 20s and 30s may have early fine wrinkles.
+A recent study found that people who smoke appear up to nearly 5 years older than those who don't.
+Even people who smoke in their 20s and 30s may have early fine wrinkles.

 Other health risks of smoking

-- Chronic bronchitis – frequent and increased production of
+Chronic bronchitis – frequent and increased production of phlegm.

 Smoking effects the health of people around you